 - Dizziness, vomiting, blurring vision

-- Impaired muscle control which causes poor coordination, slurred speech and impaired motor skills.
+- Impaired muscle control causes poor coordination, slurred speech and impaired motor skills.

 - Increased heart rate and body temperature